Ernst Kaltenbrunner: Personal life

-Kaltenbrunner was born in Ried im Innkreis, Austria, and growing up had a close relationship with his mother (born Theresia Utwardy).
+Kaltenbrunner was born in Ried im Innkreis, Austria-Hungary, and growing up had a close relationship with his mother (born Theresia Utwardy).
 His father Hugo was a lawyer, and Kaltenbrunner spent his early years and primary education in Raab, later attending the Realgymnasium in Linz.
 Raised in a nationalist family, his ideological understanding of the world was shaped to some extent by the völkisch Pan-Germanism movement in Austria, since his father was an adherent to its ideals.
 Like his father, the younger Kaltenbrunner's pan-Germanism—replete with antisemitism and the notion that political conflict was a racial struggle—was cultivated in the nationalist student fraternities known as Burschenschaften.
 (Note: Pan-Germanists like Kaltenbrunner sought German unity based on racial purity, particularly among the educated German-Austrian elite in the late 19th century.
 This ideology rejected liberalism, socialism, democracy, Catholicism, Slavic nationalism, and the Habsburg multinational state, blaming them for obstructing a utopian vision of cultural and economic security.
 Pan-Germans traced these influences to Enlightenment rationalism and the French Revolution, identifying Jews as the chief beneficiaries of modernization and urbanization.
 They idealized a "pure" Germanic society rooted in rural, medieval traditions while portraying Jews and urban culture as corrupting forces.
 This worldview framed modernity as a threat and called for a "conservative revolution" to restore a mythical past.)
 Kaltenbrunner was incidentally also childhood friends with Adolf Eichmann, the infamous SS officer who later played a key role in implementing the Nazis' "Final Solution" against Europe's Jews.
 (Note: It was Kaltenbrunner who presented Eichmann with his Nazi membership application in April 1932 and seven months later, it was Kaltenbrunner who suggested to Eichmann that he should also join the SS.)